plentymarkets/plugin-payment-cash-on-delivery/meta/documents/user_guide_en.md

 ## Selecting the payment method

-After the successful setup, Cash on delivery will be displayed in the list of available shipping profiles.
-When selected, Cash on delivery will be activated as payment method and the respective surcharge will be displayed
+If at least one active and valid shipping profile has the option **Cash on delivery**, the payment method is displayed in the checkout, but cannot be selected.
+After selecting a shipping profile with the option **Cash on delivery**, the payment method is automatically selected.

 ## License